 - Other closing costs

-You can typically expect to pay between 0.5% and 1.0% of the amount you’re borrowing, though 2.0% isn’t unheard of.
+You can typically expect to pay between 0.5% and 1.0% of the loan amount, though 2.0% isn’t unheard of.
 Some lenders don’t charge an origination fee at all.
 So amounts can vary widely.

 Mortgage lenders have one main source of revenue (borrowers) and two main types of income.